We dread feedback. We fear hearing it. But feedback is the key to improvement.

 When describing behaviours, it is also important to take the time to be specific and provide context.
 The receiver of feedback may understand conceptually what “continue to provide great examples during our meeting” means, but giving past examples of performance will give some context to the behaviors and help ensure that the direct report is on the same page.

 Check out these effective employee feedback examples for more help.
 In the examples, make note of the verbs that are used (they are action-based verbs, not trait-based verbs).

 2) Do not sugar coat the feedback

 A spoon full of sugar will not make developmental feedback go down.
-Sugar coating developmental feedback or using ambiguous statements when giving feedback will not improve employee performance.
+Sugar coating developmental feedback, using the feedback sandwich, or choosing to use ambiguous statements when giving feedback will not improve employee performance.
+Moreover, your overall message may be diluted (i.e, the employee may think the one piece of critical feedback isn’t a big deal or isn’t high priority if you give that feedback with two pieces of positive feedback).
 At the end of the day, improvement in employee performance is the goal.
 Be direct and be kind.

 Because many managers can struggle to give feedback, providing the right education/training/workshops on feedback (the importance of feedback, how to give feedback, how to receive feedback, etc.) and the right tools (how will feedback be documented?) is essential.

 During feedback conversations, managers should encourage their employees to voice their own opinion on what they think they are doing well or where they are struggling.
-These types of conversations can create better working relationships as employees have the opportunity to provide context for performance gaps and ask their managers for advice.
+These types of conversations allow the employee to provide context for any potential performance gaps.
+It also gives employees the opportunity to ask their managers for advice, which helps build trusting work relationships.
 To facilitate open ended conversations, managers should ask open ended questions (see below for some examples).

 Useful Phrases for Giving Feedback